 1. Choose a spot that receives at least 3-4 hrs of sunlight.
-Balconies, window sills, open passage.
+Balconies, window sills, open passageways.

 2. Choose small containers at home that can be recycled to plant small herbs.
 Use what is readily available.
-An old plastic tub, container, bucket, oil cans, bisleri bottles.
+Old plastic tubs, containers, buckets or oil cans should do the trick.

 5. Use mulch.
 Dry leaves (collect from garden).
 Sugarcane bagass (collect from juice vendor).
 Coco peat (buy from nursery).